vamsii777/paypal-kit/README.md

 ## Installation

-To start using PhonePeKit, in your `Package.swift`, add the following
+To start using PayPalKit, in your `Package.swift`, add the following

 ```swift
 .package(url: "https://github.com/vamsii777/PayPal-kit.git", from: "main")